TinTawan/RP_Jam01/README.md

 # Democracy Manifest
-2-day Game Jam for the Rapid Prototyping module on the Games Design and Development course
+A 2-day Game Jam for the Rapid Prototyping module while studying Games Design and Development

 Team: